TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/moduleversions.md

 />

 # There are Automation Core Modules that need updating.
-## Automation Modules that are older or out of date can cause unforseen issues
+## Automation Modules that are older or out of date can cause unforeseen issues

 We have detected that there are older versions of core Azure modules than what is currently available.
-Using older versions of Azure modules can cause unforseen issues when running jobs.
+Using older versions of Azure modules can cause unforeseen issues when running jobs.
 The following is a list of the modules we have detected in your Automation Account that are not the latest versions:
 [Modules Out of date]

 Resolution